frokanic/Calculator/README.md

 - Built using the MVVM architecture for separation of concerns and maintainability.
 - Utilizes Android Architecture Components such as ViewModel and LiveData. 🏗️
 - Implements ViewBinding for efficient view access and null safety. 🔗
+- Includes comprehensive unit tests to ensure accuracy and reliability. ✅

 ## Technologies Used 🚀